 Tower Grove Farmers Market

-Details 50+ vendors selling locally grown produce, meat, eggs, cheese, baked goods, fresh pasta, coffee, crafts and more.
+What started as 13 vendors in 2006 has grown to over 60 per week in 2020.
+Enjoy a selection of locally grown produce, meat, eggs, cheese, baked goods, fresh pasta, coffee, crafts and more.
 Live music and free yoga classes weekly.

 North City Farmers Market

 Crown Square, North 14th Street and St. Louis Avenue, (314) 241-5031

 Located across from Crown Candy Kitchen at the intersection of St. Louis Ave. and N. 14th Street